-While a deterioration in donor creditworthiness would impact IFFIm's own creditworthiness, key donors that have faced negative credit pressures in recent years have continued to show a strong ability and willingness to honor their pledges to IFFIm.
-Additionally, all donors have investment-grade ratings, with the exception of Brazil and South Africa (Ba2 stable), which together account for less than 1% of pledges.
+Although a deterioration in donor creditworthiness would impact IFFIm's own creditworthiness, key donors that have faced negative credit pressures in recent years have continued to demonstrate a strong ability and willingness to honor their pledges to IFFIm.
+Additionally, all donors have investment-grade ratings, with the exception of Brazil (Ba1 positive) and South Africa (Ba2 stable), which together account for less than 1% of pledges.
 This indicates that there is a very high likelihood that IFFIm will continue to receive the pledges as promised from the sovereign donors with no, or minimal, delays or reductions.

 In addition, the annual commitment for each donor is small in the context of the government's total budget.
-For example, the UK government's annual commitment, while varying by year, averages around £120 million, around 0.01% of total government revenue.
+For example, the UK government's annual commitment, although it varies yearly, averages around £120 million, around 0.01% of total government revenue.
 Similarly, France's annual commitment to IFFIm represents an extremely small portion of its total annual budget of around 0.01% of government revenue.
-It seems unlikely, given the relative affordability of the annual amounts, that donors will renege on their commitments.
+It seems unlikely, because of the relative affordability of the annual amounts, that donors will renege on their commitments.